OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/firebase-plugin/firebase-cloud-messaging-plugin.md

 ### Optional setup for notification Channel Name and Description - Android only

-By default the Cloud Messaging plugin defines values for the notification channel name and description on local notifications.
+By default, the Cloud Messaging plugin defines values for the notification channel name and description on local notifications.
 But in some instances, you might want to define a different default value by adding the following name and value properties on the extensibility configurations of your app:

 ```JSON
 {